Nerajno/Weather-App/README.md

 ## Built With
 - Font Awesome version 4.5.0 and Bootstrap 3.3.6.
 - Contains images from Pexel.org
 - Uses a fix for the Openweather Api { https://fcc-weather-api.glitch.me // GOOGLE IT  }

+### LICENSE
+Please feel free to use the this code as you need to.
+This repository adheres to the MIT License.

+##Acknowledgments
+Shout out to following person/s and crews :
+-FCC and FCC ATL
+-Mark, Krista, Ellen, Kenan, Esterling and Toby